Please ensure Javascript is enabled for purposes of website accessibility

 • The employer accuses the deceased worker of using alcohol or drugs while at work

 What can you do if your death benefits claim was denied?
-You can appeal.
-Unfortunately, the appeals process can be time-consuming and frustrating, which is not what you want to deal with while grieving the loss of your loved one.
-An Allentown workers’ compensation lawyer well-acquainted with Pennsylvania law will start the appeal process on your behalf so you can focus on other important issues.
+You can .
+Unfortunately, the appeals process can be time-consuming and frustrating, which is not what you want to deal with while grieving the of your loved one.
+Hiring an Allentown workers’ compensation lawyer that is well-acquainted with Pennsylvania law will start the appeal process on your behalf so you can focus on other important issues.

 Do you need to appeal a work comp death benefits denial in Lehigh County?
 Discuss your options with a qualified Munley Law Personal Injury Attorneys workers’ comp lawyer today.
 Call or contact us online to schedule a FREE initial consultation and speak to an experienced Allentown compensation attorney.